Resumes have one humble but important job: to open a door and get you an interview.

 Like a resume, your CV will summarize your education, experience and accomplishments targeted to a specific job.
 Academic CV’s differ from resumes in the additional material they include and their focus on research and teaching; international CV’s often include more personal information and greater detail than American resumes.

-To find out more about CV Writing click here
+To find out more about the Curriculum Vitae click here